ccasil/Tips-and-Templates/Angular.md

 }
 ```

-2. Create all the component functions that you’ll have triggered in the HTML and test them in the ngOnInit
+2. Create all the component functions that you'll have triggered in the HTML and test them in the ngOnInit
 3. Connect the http.service.ts to the server.js
 4. Connect the app.component.ts to the http.service.ts
 5. Make your server.js routes perform CRUD operations